CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/flows/what-is-a-flow.md

   * The turndown on the top-right of the icon indicates it contains a [workspace][workspaces], which can be opened by double-clicking the icon
   * Cannot be deleted
   * See [Handle Flow Exception][] block
-* Global Variable Store
+* Flow Variable Store
   * This is deprecated in favour of the [Variable Grid][]
   * The [Variable Grid][] can be opened by double-clicking the icon, the scope will be set to `Defined (Selected Workspace)`
   * Cannot be deleted
 * Workspace
+  * The [Top-Level Workspace][TODO] within the flow
   * Canvas on which blocks are placed and connected to create the flow logic
   * See [Workspace][workspaces]

-## Grouping logic within a flow
+## Grouping Logic within a Flow

-All the logic of a flow can exist on the top level workspace, however, this can quickly become difficult to maintain and understand as the numbers of blocks increase.
-Blocks can be grouped into workspaces in order to reduce the complexity and make the flow it easier to maintain.
+All the logic of a flow can exist on the [Top-Level Workspace][TODO], however, this can quickly become difficult to maintain and understand as the numbers of blocks increase.
+Blocks can be grouped into workspaces in order to reduce the complexity and make the flow easier to maintain.

 A [Workspace][Workspace Block] block can opened by double clicking it, showing its workspace canvas and the logic inside; this could include blocks for executing specific functions or other workspaces to help separate the logic of the flow further.

 For further information about [workspaces][workspace], see [Workspaces][workspaces].

-## Starting a flow execution
+## Starting a Flow Execution

 A [flow execution][flow execution] may be [started][Starting an Execution] by: